 After it falls out and you take it apart, the pieces look like this.
 From l. to r. hub nut, smaller felt seal, thrust bushing or top hat spacer, flat washer, larger felt seal and its holder.

 Here is another view of the parts and in the same order as above.
-I doubt that in 2017 one can get those felt seals.
+I doubt that today one can get those felt seals.
+Try Vech.
 If you wish to reuse them, clean them very well, dry them out and liberally regrease them.

 Here they are all scrunched together again and ready to press or tap back into the dust cover.
 They should go into place easily, but if not, find a suitable sized socket to use as a pressing tool.